FantasticFiasco/todo-cqrs/README.md

 #### Requirements

+- State must strongly consistent, i.e. changes introduced by commands must immediately be reflected in the read model
-- State does not need to be durable, we can live with having it being lost if the application is terminated
+- State does not need to be durable, we can accept losing it given application termination

 #### Solution

 The code needed to fulfill the requirements can be found in `TodoCQRS.InMemory.sln`.
 It contains a very basic in-memory event store that holds all published events.

 The read model is also held in memory, in the same process as the event store.
+This allows us to be strongly consistent, but also decreases reliability because if the process is terminated, not only are commands prevented from being handled, the read model also becomes unavailable.

 #### Running the application